Trapdoor function: Definition

 If each function in the collection above is a one-way permutation, then the collection is also called a trapdoor permutation.

 Examples

-In the following two examples, we always assume it is difficult to factorize a large composite number (see Integer factorization).
+In the following two examples, we always assume that it is difficult to factorize a large composite number (see Integer factorization).

-RSA Assumption
+RSA assumption

 In this example, the inverse $d$ of $e$ modulo $\phi(n)$ (Euler's totient function of $n$) is the trapdoor: